telerik/kendo-ui-core/docs/controls/hybrid/support/angular-hybrid.md

 ---
-title: AngularJS for Hybrid UI
+title: Integration with AngularJS
-page_title: AngularJS for Hybrid UI | Kendo UI Hybrid Components
+page_title: Integration with AngularJS | Kendo UI Hybrid Components
 description: "Use the AngularJS directives with hybrid mobile Kendo UI components."
-previous_url: /controls/hybrid/angular/angular, /controls/hybrid/support/angular/angular
+previous_url: /controls/hybrid/angular/angular, /controls/hybrid/support/angular/angular, /AngularJS/angular-hybrid
 slug: angularjssupport_hybridkendoui
-position: 5
+position: 3
 ---

-# AngularJS for Hybrid UI
+# Integration with AngularJS

 As of the Kendo UI Q3 2014 release, Kendo UI includes AngularJS directives for some of its Hybrid UI components, such as the hybrid mobile Application and View, the SplitView, and the ModalView.
 In this context, the mobile views support AngularJS controllers, directives and tw- way data binding expressions.